Married, Single, Other: How does a divorce affect getting a mortgage?

 Mortgages for divorcees

-These days getting a mortgage can be difficult even in the best circumstances.
-Sadly, it can be even more of a struggle post-divorce if you’re already connected to another mortgage.
-However, some lenders aren’t going to instantly say no to you, and will provide a proper underwriting process to assess your case individually, rather than relying on computers to make a decision.
+Getting a mortgage post-divorce can be difficult, however, not all lenders will instantly say no to you, and will provide a proper underwriting process to assess your case individually, rather than relying on computers to make a decision.

 If you want to buy your next home independently, consider how different things will be when financing your home alone, without having someone else to help share the costs.
 You’ll have to factor in a deposit, surveyor fees, redecorating and removal costs and most importantly, mortgage repayments.
-If you aren’t on a great rate you may find yourself struggling to make ends meet, and if the initial costs associated with buying a property are too high, you may not get off to the best start.
+Speak to your mortgage broker to understand the associated costs with buying a home, and to determine what monthly repayments are affordable.

 Starting afresh with a credit divorce

-Your former partner’s financial situation can still affect you long after you separate, which is why it’s important to apply for a credit divorce whether or not you suspect that any problems may arise.
+Your former partner’s financial situation can still affect you long after you separate, which is why it’s important to remove your financial association with them, whether or not you suspect that any problems may arise.

 If your former partner was to land themselves in financial trouble, you may be chased for the money that they owe, even if you are no longer together.
 Their finances can also affect your credit rating, making it difficult to get a new mortgage or a loan.